eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 Notice that our `topic` adheres to the [Ditto Protocol topic definition](protocol-specification-topic.html) with *messages* as the criterion, and the message-subject as *action*.

+We encourage you to always send a *correlation-id* with your Messages.
-Since WebSocket messages are sent in a fire-and-forget manner, Ditto needs to know who to respond to.
-For this reason, we sent a *correlation-id* with our Message.
-This way Ditto is able to route the response back to use.
+This is especially important, since the WebSocket Ditto Protocol binding sends messages in a fire-and-forget manner.
+Ditto wouldn't know who to respond to if there was not *correlation-id* in the Message.

 {% include tip.html content="If you want to receive the response to a Message, make sure to always send a correlation-id with it." %}